HumanLearning2021/HumanLearningApp/summaries/sprint1.md

 ## Scrum master (Lenweiter, Martin)

+## Lessons Learned
+Markup : *From now on, submit all pull requests by wednesday evening, to be able to do comprehensive code reviews on Thursday, merge the code and lower stress

 ## Bettens, Louis
 This week I worked on breaking ground for the cloud back-end subsystem of the application.
 I learned about Firebase and organized a project there.
 I could not get anything in the code for the lack of the model interface.